adarwoo/modbus_relay/docs/user_manual.md

 The status of the relay can be read back with command **01**: [Read coil](https://www.modbustools.com/modbus.html#function01)

+> [!NOTE]
-> [!NOTE]: The relay always operates with a positive polarity, so writing ON will close the relay.
-The failsafe position is always OFF (relay opened).
+> The relay always operates with a positive polarity, so writing ON will close the relay.
+> The failsafe position is always OFF (relay opened).

 ## System Health Monitoring